Avoid decay and gum disease

 Ongoing research suggests there are links between gum disease and a range of medical conditions, including heart disease and diabetes.
 This is in addition to tooth loss which can occur in the later stages of gum disease.

 Gum disease often goes unnoticed because it is generally painless, but over time it can cause lasting damage.
 With a good oral healthcare routine and regular visits to the hygienist its progress can be significantly slowed down or even stopped.

 Gum disease is caused by plaque – a film of sticky bacteria that is constantly forming on your teeth.
 The fact that the plaque is always there makes it a constant battle to ensure that it doesn’t lead to gum disease.

 During your appointment your teeth will be cleaned professionally.
-The hygienist will gently remove any plaque from your teeth, together with tartar, which is a hardened form of plaque.
+The hygienist will gently remove any plaque from your teeth, together with calculus, which is a hardened form of plaque.
 They will also give your teeth a polish, making them feel fresh and clean and making it more difficult for the plaque to stick to them.